A History of Cheese

 At Partake's cheese counter, we emphasize cheese's historical significance, showcasing its rich origins and cultural value.
 With evidence dating back thousands of years, cheese has played a vital role in societies worldwide.
 Scientifically, cheese offers benefits such as hormone synthesis, sun protection, and insulin production.
 Incorporating cheese into your diet can promote longevity, well-being, and contentment.
 Enjoy your cheese and appreciate the proteins that improve your day.

 Cheesemaking as a culinary craft reached its peak during the Roman period.
 While expanding their empire, Romans discovered local cheese traditions and popularized them.
 Many common cheeses today, like Brie, are named after their place of origin, such as the renowned Brie region in France.

 The art of cheesemaking thrives globally despite obstacles like the misconception that all germs are harmful.
 Cheesemakers adapt to regulations, though some countries produce cheeses banned in the US.
 Despite challenges, over 2,000 cheesemaking facilities operate in the US.
 In 2019, the commendable Rogue River Blue by Rogue Creamery in Southern Oregon became the 'Best Cheese in the World'.

 So why is cheese so delicious and even a bit addicting?

-When our bodies break down the Casein, we get another very important chemical out of it as well...
-Casomorphin, which is naturally occurring opioid.
-That's right, in the same family as morphine and heroin.
-So when people call cheese their drug of choice they may only be partially joking.
+When our bodies break down Casein, a naturally occurring opioid called Casomorphin is produced, belonging to the same family as morphine and heroin.
+So, when people jokingly call cheese their drug of choice, there is some truth to it.

-So go forth and enjoy your cheese, and think happily about the proteins doing their job to help make your day just a little bit better for it.
+So go forth and enjoy your cheese, and think happily about the proteins doing their job to help make your day a little bit better.